Chinchillas are wonderful pets that don’t need much to keep them happy.

 That’s my take on the situation, at least.

 Use Caution With Materials Used In Chinchilla Toys

 I know we have covered a few things to watch for, such as plastic.

-Make sure that whatever toy you do ultimately decide to purchase does NOT contain other harmful materials such as cotton rope, poly rope, or strings.
+Make sure that whatever toy you do ultimately decide to purchase does not contain other potentially harmful materials, like cotton rope, poly rope, or strings.

-At first glance, these toys can seem fun, entertaining, and like they would be perfectly fine.
+At first glance, these toys can seem fun and entertaining.
+They seem like they would be perfectly fine.

-However, once your chinchilla starts getting down to business with chewing, these can also be problematic if ingested.
+However, once your chinchilla starts getting down to business with chewing, these types of items can become problematic if ingested.

 Steer clear of toys like this.